scott-griffiths/bitformat/doc/index.rst

 `bitformat <https://github.com/scott-griffiths/bitformat/>`_ is a Python module for creating and parsing file formats, especially at the bit rather than byte level.

-It is intended to complement the `bitstring <https://github.com/scott-griffiths/bitstring>`_ module from the same author, and uses its `Dtype <https://bitstring.readthedocs.io/en/latest/dtypes.html#dtypes>`_, `Bits <https://bitstring.readthedocs.io/en/latest/bits.html#bits>`_ and `Array <https://bitstring.readthedocs.io/en/latest/array.html#array>`_ classes as the basis for building complex bit formats.
+It is from the author of the `bitstring <https://github.com/scott-griffiths/bitstring>`_ module.

 ----